michaelhelvey/michaelhelvey.dev/src/pages/about.md

 every layer of the process.
 I have deep experience in the modern Javascript ecosystem, and I'd usually describe myself as a fullstack web developer.
-Nevertheless, I've had the opportunity to dive into many other areas in the course of my career, from cloud architcture, DevOps, or native mobile development.
+Nevertheless, I've had the opportunity to dive into many other areas in the course of my career, such as cloud architcture, DevOps, or native mobile development.

 In my spare time, I'm always interested in how things work under the hood, and